EIK-LUG/about-git/README.md

 ### Terminology

+Repository == All the resources of a project.
+(Code, Images, Stylesheets, Documentation etc.)

 ##### Github

 * **Forking** - Creating a copy remote repository.
 You will have the whole code and can make any changes you please, changes will not affect the original remote repository.